monet/monet.js/index.md

 	List[Monad[A].lazySequence(Monad): Monad[List[A]]

-This is the same as `sequence` except it caters for Monads that require laziness, such as `IO` and `Reader.
+This is the same as `sequence` except it caters for Monads that require laziness, such as `IO` and `Reader`.

 ####sequenceMaybe